Serena-Smart-Home-Smart-Wellbeing/.github/profile/README.md

 4. Innovative Gadgets
    We'd want to innovate other wellbeing enhancing products that utilizes AI to adjust their configurations based on the user's current state.
-Some products we have in mind are smart air purifiers, smart speakers to blast out the best songs based on the users current mood, and a smart robot called SerBo that can adjust its responses based on the users current mood.
+Some products we have in mind are smart air purifiers, smart speakers to blast out the best songs based on the user's current mood, and a smart robot called SerBo that can adjust its responses based on the user's current mood.